SandeepGumaste/MERN-Support-Desk/README.md

   npm install
 ```

-Create a .env file with the following keys
+Create a .env file with the following keys in the root folder

 ```bash
   NODE_ENV="development"
   PORT = 5000